multani/gcp-changelog/content/apigee-api-hub/index.md

 API hub remains a free service.
 Enabling the Apigee API has no additional pricing or billing implications for your project.

-**Action Required:** If you use any automation scripts for API hub provisioning, update them to account for this change.

-For more information, see [Provision API hub](https://cloud.google.com/apigee/docs/apihub/provision).
+For more information, see [Provision API hub in the Cloud console](https://cloud.google.com/apigee/docs/apihub/provision).

 ---
 ## 2025-07-18